-- 14.1.1 In advance of each main phase of works, the Contractor (in consultation with ECoW, and other specialists where required), provides a method statement detailing expected volumes, material classification, storage and reuse procedures for the excavated materials anticipated from that particular work area. - 14.1.2 The Contractor liaises with SEPA on all aspects of waste management, if required, to ensure compliance with all appropriate regulatory controls prior to and during construction works. - 14.1.3 The EIA Report contains information on expected soil types and volumes requiring excavation and reuse as part of the construction works.
-The Contractor utilises this information and any additional investigation findings post-consent when planning the works. - 14.1.4 Any material that is not suitable for a predetermined use without the requirement for treatment (e.g. dewatering) is classed as waste and requires to be dealt with in accordance with the Contractor's developed Site Waste Management Plan.
+- 14.1.1 In advance of each main phase of works, the Contractor (in consultation with ECoW, and other specialists where required), provides a method statement detailing expected volumes, material classification, storage and reuse procedures for the excavated materials anticipated from that particular work area. - 14.1.2 Prior to commencement of the works the Contractor reviews the Peat Management Plan (PMP) included in the ES.
+The Peat Management Plan provides information on the expected peat type and volumes to be excavated, temporarily stored and re-used on site. - 14.1.3 The Contractor updates and maintains the PMP, including plans showing the details of peat/soil stripping and excavation at the site and the storage and proposed use and replacement of peat (including borrow pit areas), topsoil and subsoil. - 14.1.4 The Contractor prepares a method statement setting out the measures to protect peat during excavation, storage and handling.
+The Contractor's scheme ensures that due consideration is given to the mineral and slope stability of the site identified in the peat stability risk assessment and has regard to the drainage implications of soil movement and storage. - 14.1.5 The Contractor liaises with SEPA on all aspects of waste management, if required, to ensure compliance with all appropriate regulatory controls prior to and during construction works. - 14.1.6 The ES contains information on expected soil types and volumes requiring excavation and reuse as part of the construction works.
+The Contractor utilises this information and any additional investigation findings post-consent when planning the works. - 14.1.7 Any material that is not suitable for a predetermined use without the requirement for treatment (e.g. dewatering) is classed as waste and requires to be dealt with in accordance with the Contractor's developed Site Waste Management Plan.